mike-solomon/mike-solomon.github.io/_posts/2021-03-22-the-particle.md

 Trying to write a post on the `の` particle has been quite the challenge as there are _so many_ uses for it.
-Often times, I would read an article and be like, "Ok cool I got it" - only to discover a myraid of other uses I didn't know about.
+Often times, I would read an article and be like, "Ok cool I got it" - only to discover a myriad of other uses I didn't know about.
 There are a variety of uses I'm not going to write below as I'm still learning them - but I want to write down the ones I think I understand and can describe to some degree ^.^